 Evidence.
 Moderate Evidence.
 Individual counseling by health professionals, including the use of physical activity prescriptions have shown to be effective.
 This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence through the MCH Digital Library.
 Access additional peer-reviewed evidence through the Cochrane Library.
 (Read more about understanding evidence ratings).

 Target Audience.
 Children and adolescents.

 Outcome.
 Increased level of physical activity.
-For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.
+For detailed outcomes related to each study supporting this strategy, Access the peer-reviewed evidence and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 1 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
-Access descriptions of these ESMs through the MCH Digital Library.
+Access descriptions of current ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy through the MCH Digital Library.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Promote physical activity counseling during well-child visits,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Promote physical activity counseling during well-child visits,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework:

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).